-The foregoing risks are inherent in any liquidation, including that by a chapter 7 trustee.
+Some, if not all, of the foregoing risks are inherent in any liquidation, including that by a chapter 7 trustee.

 F. Executory Contracts and Unexpired Leases

 Article VI of the Plan lists how executory contracts and unexpired leases will be treated by the Debtor under the Plan.
 Assumption means the Debtor has elected to continue to perform the obligations under such contracts and unexpired leases, and to cure defaults of the type that must be cured under the Code, if any.
 Article VI of the Plan also lists how the Debtor will cure and compensate the other party to such contract or lease for any such defaults should any exist.